mingxiangchan/dell-slides/PITCHME.md

 ### Pig Latin

-1. finds the first vowel
+1. find the first vowel
-2. shifts all non-vowels behind the section starting from the first vowel and adds <span class="text-gold">ay</span>
+2. shift all non-vowels behind the section starting from the first vowel and adds <span class="text-gold">ay</span>
-3. if the word starts with vowel, doesn't change it
+3. if the word starts with vowel, don't change it
 4. if there is no vowel in the word, add <span class="text-gold">ay</span> behind.

 +++